 Exercise Your Brain with these 6 Creative Tasks

 I saw a poster once that said “don’t fear getting older, fear getting boring”.
 One of our biggest fears as we age is that we will lose our ability to think in new and creative ways and lose our mental sharpness.
 The good news is that, contrary to popular belief, it is not a given that your brain degenerates as you age.
-There is plenty you can do to keep you brain healthy and happy and capable of coming up with new ideas, creating new patterns seeing the world in different ways In a previous article, we discussed six lifestyle choices that you can make to keep your brain healthy.
+There is plenty that you can do to exercise your brain and keep it healthy.
+In a previous article, we discussed six lifestyle choices that you can make to keep your brain healthy.
 Now, we would like to focus on some creative tasks that can also help to exercise your brain.

 Playing games gives us a tremendous opportunity to ensure our brain stays healthy.
 Why not try online games, on your computer, smartphone or even consoles like the Nintendo Wii or Xbox.
 For example, Lumosity.com offers many games designed specifically to help you keep your brain in shape.
 Or perhaps try tackling mental mazes and puzzles, or something more traditional like bridge, chess, Sudoku or crosswords?
 When you count, make lists, think hard and solve problems, neural networks are forged in your brain.
 These networks replace old and worn-out brain matter.
 If you stay in the habit of keeping mentally active, chances are you’ll live longer and revive your creative spirit!